supabase/wrappers/docs/catalog/snowflake.md

 - Supports query pushdown for where, order by, and limit clauses
 - Column names must match between Snowflake and foreign table
 - Data types must be compatible according to type mapping table

-## Foreign Table Options

-- `table` - Source table or view name in Snowflake, required.
-  Can also be a subquery enclosed in parentheses.

-- `rowid_column` - Primary key column name, optional for data scan, required for data modify

 ## Query Pushdown Support